The Birth of the House

 She shifted her creative vibes to languages and writing in her teen years which led to the completion of her university education with a degree in translation.
 Following her graduation, she was trained as a professional journalist at the South China Morning Post in the 1990s.
 She considered her lifelong dream fulfilled.
 She left the newspaper with a heavy heart a little later and a decade went by before she finally recalled the pleasure of creating and handcrafting.

 She would always remember with fondness the immense joy her wedding in 2010 brings: the creation of some signature pieces which became her bestsellers later.
 It was also the idea of making heirloom pieces which she could proudly pass on to her daughters that gave her the most needed initiatives and endless inspirations.
-She has since become a full time designer after her wedding, crafting heirloom pieces in her beautiful studio, occasionally entertaining herself by curating vintage and antique treasures.
+She has since become a full time designer after her wedding, crafting heirloom pieces in her beautiful studio, occasionally entertaining herself by curating vintage and antique treasures and trying to wake up those dormant skills acquired from another timeline.